 Having found the core building blocks for the code, we can now reconstruct the obfuscated instructions and follow the code’s flow.
 When a user opens the malicious Word document and enables Macros, the following actions are executed automatically:

-3. Write the response from the server to a PDF file c:\programdata\AEXbT.pdf.
+, send a HTTP GET request to the C2 server. - Write the response from the server to a PDF file

-4. Using the extracted “wscript.shell” keyword, spawn a shell on the infected machine.
+keyword, spawn a shell on the infected machine. - Finally in the shell, using the extracted string

-This final step may seem confusing: how can we run a PDF file?
-Rundll32 is a built-in Windows tool that allows to run .dll files.
+files.
 These files, known as dynamically-linked libraries, contain code or data, and are frequently used in support of other applications.
 However, rundll32 does not check file extensions before running a target file; it only checks for correct formatting of the file’s contents.
 Assuming the attacker sends a correct stream of binary data, the PDF file will execute.
 This is an example of Living-off-the-Land (LotL) tactics: an attacker makes use of the operating system’s resources to compromise their target.

 And thus we conclude our analysis of the malicious code.
 Its function is to communicate with a C2 server and drop an executable payload.
 Malware of this type is known as a dropper.